Important notes on the automated transcription service (ASR).

 - All new materials uploaded to Echo360 via Lecture Capture or Universal Capture will have a transcript generated automatically by the ASR system.

 - The time it takes a transcript to generate will depend on the length of the video and current load on the ASR system.
-Minimum processing time 30 mins.
+The minimum processing time is 30 mins.

 - Automatic transcripts are not 100% accurate, especially when dealing with specialist topics.

 - Transcripts are not captions.
 A transcript can be enabled as Closed Captions on your video content.

-From 18th August 2020 all video and audio uploaded to the Echo360 system directly, via in-classroom automated Lecture Capture and Universal Capture will automatically have a transcript generated.
+All video and audio up to 4 hours in length uploaded to the Echo360 system will automatically have a transcript generated.